vprzybylo/ai2es/README.md

 * [Acknowledgements](#acknowledgements)

 ## About
-Classification of New York State Mesonet (NYSM) imagery in terms of the presence/absence of precipitation.
+Classification of New York State Mesonet (NYSM) imagery in terms of the presence/absence of falling precipitation.

 Example imagery:
 ![Readme Graphic](readme_graphics/readme_graphics.png)